Joliezyx/causal_pathway_training/README.md

 How to Run:
 1. Unzip bnt.zip (Matlab Bayesian toolbox) to the main directory.
 2. Download .mat files as large files from github (not directly download from the webpage).
-3. Run zhc_Main.m for training the structure and the parameters of the causality model for air pollution.
+3. Run Main.m for training the structure and the parameters of the causality model for air pollution.
 4. Result (statistics causal inference: absolute error, accuracy, as well as the intermediate structure infos) will be put into the folder ./Result/
 5. Run accuracy_statistics_all.m to get the final statistics of the inference accuracy regarding to all the cities.